Riemann-Roch theorems in monoidal 2-categories: 1-Dualizability

-are the identity.
 In a bicategory we cannot say that two 1-morphisms ``are'' identity maps, instead we must supply a 2-cell witnessing that statement.
 This accounts for the extra complexity of the definition below.